uw-dims/dims-ad/docs/source/systemwidedecisions.rst

-The `Agile methodology`_ and `Scrum methodology`_ involve making small incremental changes based on simple user stories (short descriptions of what a user wants or needs), and making these changes on a short time frame (within a "sprint", which is usually on the order of one or two weeks.
+The `Agile methodology`_ and `Scrum methodology`_ involve making small incremental changes based on simple user stories (short descriptions of what a user wants or needs), and making these changes on a short time frame (within a `sprint`, which is usually on the order of one or two weeks.
 (See :ref:`dimssr:agiledevelopment`.)

-Tasks are prioritized using the `Jira Agile`_ ticketing system, with the objective of completion of tasking within a 2-week development iteration (a.k.a., *sprint*) cycle.
+Tasks are prioritized using the `Jira Agile`_ ticketing system, with the objective of completion of tasking within a 2-week sprint cycle.
 Weekly meetings are used to manage sprints.

 Both source code, and system configuration files and installation instructions, are maintained using the `Git`_ source code control system using `git-flow`_ and `hub`_, for eventual open source release on `GitHub`_.
-This supports use of the `Vincent Dreisen branching workflow`_ to allow independent and isolated changes to be made, which are then to be tested prior to integration into more mainstream "develop" or "master" branches for release.
+This supports use of the `Vincent Dreisen branching workflow`_ to allow independent and isolated changes to be made, which are then to be tested prior to integration into more mainstream ``develop`` or ``master`` branches for release.

 .. _continuousintegration: